gchilton1102/Pipeline_Project/README.md

     fastq-dump -I --split_files SRR5660045

-- Move all fastq files to the Pipeline_Project directory created with the git clone command
+- Move all fastq files to the Pipeline_Project_Grace_Chilton directory, created with the git clone command

 ## Running the wrapper script